Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Introduction

 \subsection{Literature review}

 AMMs for cryptocurrencies and other digital assets have existed since, at least, 2018 with the launch of Uniswap.
 As summarized by the defining whitepapers~\cite{uniswapv1,uniswapv2}, this initial AMM follows a constant product rule for swapping assets.
 Briefly, and explained more in depth within Section~\ref{sec:examples-real} and Appendix~\ref{sec:uniswapv2}, if the pool holds two types of assets then the product of the reserves of those assets must be the same before and after any swap is realized.
+We refer the interested reader to, e.g.,~\cite{lehar2021decentralized} for a thorough comparison of the constant product market with a limit order book market.
 This notion of keeping the value of a function (e.g., the product) of asset reserves invariant to swaps was later generalized into the idea of \emph{constant function market making}.

 The basic construction of constant function market makers was formalized in~\cite{angeris2020improved}.
 These structures were studied for use with making foreign exchange markets for digital assets in~\cite{lipton2021automated}.
-Typically for simplicity, and as is taken within this work, these AMMs are presented for markets with two assets only.
-In~\cite{angeris2021constant}, trading in multi-asset AMM structures was considered.
-Alternatively, trading against multiple AMMs was presented within~\cite{engel2021composing}. \cite{bartoletti2021theory} provides a generalized structure for the interactions that can occur between investors and the AMM.
+Typically for simplicity, and as is taken within this work, these pools are presented for markets with two assets only.
+In~\cite{angeris2021constant}, trading in multi-asset pools was considered.
+Alternatively, trading against multiple pools was presented within~\cite{engel2021composing}. \cite{bartoletti2021theory} provides a generalized structure for the interactions that can occur between investors and the pool.
 We refer the interested reader to~\cite{xu2021sok} for a summary of terminology and structures that are currently used in practice in this field. \cite{angeris2020does} studies specific widely-used AMM structures to investigate the implications that this parameterized AMM has on price stability to determine scenarios in which different structures may be most appropriate.

 The profitability of AMMs in an economic framework with different investor classes was studied in~\cite{capponi2021adoption}.
 The risks, and the appropriate hedging of those risks, for specific AMM structures have been studied in numerous works; we highlight the study of the divergence loss of Uniswap V2 \cite{aigner2021uniswap} and Uniswap V3 \cite{deng2022static}.
 (These constant product market makers were studied in a number of other works as well, e.g.,~\cite{clark2020replicating,cartea2022decentralised}.)
 The costs of being a liquidity provider were further analyzed within~\cite{milionis2022automated}.
 Conversely, \cite{angeris2021replicating} proposes a method to construct AMMs which replicate the payoff of a financial derivative allowing for the study of derivative pricing to inform AMM valuation.